Name: Holly and Mark O’Donnell

 Mark: Yeah, our kids.
-Little four legged furry’s.
+Little four-legged furry’s.

 Holly: When we are shut down on a 34, which for us, doesn’t happen very often, but sometimes it does.
 We’ve been known to spend a day in Vegas.
 We’ve been known to spend a day with the family, just having a quick meal.
 Hi, bye, see ya.
 We’ve been at parks.
 You know we try to spend our time as much as we can and get out of the truck.
-We’ve been in terminals were we take our food in and we cook inside just to get out of the truck, do our laundry and take our showers.
+We’ve been in terminals where we take our food in and we cook inside just to get out of the truck, do our laundry and take our showers.
 Some of the drivers are jealous…

-Holly: But you know we make life out here fun.
+Holly: But you know we make the life out here fun.
 Life is too short not to be, I guess, too serious.